Samaan's ICC badge

 “What I hope to do is help,” he said simply.
 “Whether that means being an immigration attorney, helping people file correct paperwork to move and find better lives, or it means going back to the ICC...or working in the nonprofit sector.”

 Although Fady said he’s leaning toward the nonprofit world these days, like so many law students (and even working lawyers), his professional path is still unclear.
 “But as Professor [Lawrence] Friedman kindly said to me, ‘There’s a lot of jobs,’” he said.

 “I truly believe in the Trust Fund’s mission and the work it does,” Fady said.
 All he knows is that he wants to do similar work in the future: “I was doing work that mattered.”

 Jessica Tomer is the Web Content Manager at New England Law | Boston.

-Learn more about international legal externships.
+Learn more about the Center for Law and International Policy's legal externships.